 2. Write informative/explanatory texts to examine and convey complex ideas and information clearly and accurately through the effective selection, organization, and analysis of content.

-3. Write narratives to develop real or imagined experiences or events using effective technique, well-chosen details, and well-structured event sequences.
+3. Write narratives to develop experiences or events using effective literary techniques, well-chosen details, and well-structured sequences.

-MA.3.A.
-Write fiction, personal reflections, poetry, and scripts that demonstrate awareness of literary concepts and genres.

 Production and Distribution of Writing

 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.